marinvanessa/News-Recommendation/README.md

 I used a large dataset from BBC with 25,642 news articles to build a news recommendation app.
 I saved 1,000 articles in a PostgreSQL database for the app to work with.
 This approach ensures the app has a solid base for providing accurate recommendations.

+**adding_data.py:** (u have to introduce the number of users and news that u want to populate with data)

+Generates random ratings for a specified number of users and news articles, simulating user interactions.
+The generated ratings, ranging between 0 and 5, are then saved in the database through the UserLikes model.
+This script is useful for populating the database with synthetic data for testing and development purposes, ensuring a diverse set of user preferences and interactions.

 ## Recommendation Algorithm

 **matrix_factorization.py:**